rhu1/fgg/README.md

-See this [Go blog post](https://blog.golang.org/generics-next-step) for information about the [generics design draft](https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md) by the Go team, including links to their translation tool based on that draft.
+See this [Go blog post](https://blog.golang.org/generics-next-step) for information about the [generics design draft](https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md) by the Go team, and links to their generic-to-ordinary Go translation tool (including an online playground) based on that draft.

 - Currently, the `fgg` tool supports a few features (within its small fragment of Go) that their translation tool does not.
 These include type parameters